English family law

 English family law concerns the law relating to family matters in England and Wales.
 Family law concerns a host of authorities, agencies and groups which participate in or influence the outcome of private disputes or social decisions involving family law.
 Such a view of family law may be regarded as assisting the understanding of the context in which the law works and to indicate the policy areas where improvements can be made.

 The UK is made up of three jurisdictions: Scotland, Northern Ireland, and England and Wales.
 Each has quite different systems of family law and courts.
 This article concerns only England and Wales.
 Family law encompasses divorce, adoption, wardship, child abduction and parental responsibility.
 It can either be public law or private law.
-Family law cases are heard in the Family Justice System of England and Wales in both county courts and family proceedings courts (magistrates' court), both of which operate under codes of Family Procedure Rules.
+Family law cases are heard in the Family Justice System of England and Wales in both the County Court and in family proceedings courts (magistrates' court), both of which operate under codes of Family Procedure Rules.
 There is also a specialist division of the High Court of Justice, the Family Division which hears family law cases.